Anirudh-Ravi123/pes_asic_class/README.md

  # Sum of Numbers from 1 to n using ASM

  We write two programs here, one in C and one in assembly.
-Main part of the program is processed in ASM and result is desplayed through the C program.
+Main part of the program is processed in ASM and result is desplayed through the C program
 C code